gschwind/web-intro/notebooks/35-async.md

 <p class="rise-footnote">this style of creating function objects is extremely common in JavaScript; it is kind of close to `lambda` expressions in Python.

 <!-- #region slideshow={"slide_type": "slide"} -->
-## closures
+## Closures
 <!-- #endregion -->

-* it is rather frequent that a callback needs to access context data
+* it is rather frequent that a callback needs to access data that sit outside the function context
 * it is safe to use lexically-bound variables inside the callback
 * see the `context` variable in the example below